dojo24/dojo24/README.md

-### Hi there 👋, Melissa Longenberger
+### Hi there 👋, I'm Melissa Longenberger
 #### I am an instructor at Coding Dojo
-This is my alterego I mean alter github where I keep all my instruction material [See melissa-24](https://github.com/melissa-24) for my regular github stuff.
+This is my alter-ego I mean alter-github where I keep all my instruction material [See melissa-24](https://github.com/melissa-24) for my regular github stuff.

 Skills: REACTJS, HTML, CSS, LESS, JS, DJANGO, JQUERY, NODE, PYTHON

-- 🔭 I’m currently working on teaching Django
+- 🔭 I’m currently teaching Django
 - 👯 I’m looking to collaborate on anything
 - 💬 Ask me about how you can learn at Coding Dojo
 - 📫 How to reach me: mlongenberger@codingdojo.com